cmaglie/FlashStorage/readme.md

 The FlashStorage library aims to provide a convenient way to store and retrieve user's data using the non-volatile flash memory of microcontrollers.

-The flash memory, due to his properties, is generally used to store the firmware code, but it can also be used to store user data.
+The flash memory, due to it's properties, is generally used to store the firmware code, but it can also be used to store user data.

 ## Supported hardware